steffenmllr/validate-kubernetes-deployment/README.md

 > Validates kubernetes deployments and (optional) sends message to slack, exits with a non-zero status code if the deployment is not valid

 ### Github Action
+You can either pass in a path to your `KUBECONFIG` (Tipp: Save it in your repo and encrypt it with [git-crypt](https://github.com/AGWA/git-crypt))

 ```hcl
 action "Validate K8s Deployment" {
   uses = "docker://steffenmllr/validate-kubernetes-deployment:latest"